yakra13/ccd/6.15/answers.md

 **Portable Executable (PE)**
 > Executable format used with Windows.
 Contains a header consisting of information such as type, size, entry point, etc.
-It also contains they byte code and any data or resources imbedded in the executable.
+It also contains byte code and any data or resources imbedded in the executable.

 **Executable and Linkable Format (ELF)**
 > Used by unix-like operating systems for executable programs, shared libraries and object code.
 Contains a header with information about